User Guide

 Below the sliders is one of the most powerful features in the application: Auto-reference.

-Auto-reference lets you nominate a bin of references as the candidate pool — and then asks the AI to pick the best reference per clip automatically, based on the content of each clip.
-The model analyses both the clip and the references in the bin, then picks the strongest pairing.
+Activating Auto-reference requires styles you've already built or loaded — they're what the feature grades against.
+With a style in place, Auto-reference lets you nominate a bin of references as the candidate pool — and then asks the AI to pick the best reference per clip automatically, based on set of rules.
+The model analyses both the clip and styles, then picks the strongest pairing.

 The workflow this enables:

-- Press Match All.
+3. Press Match or Match All.

 Every clip on the timeline is matched — not all to the same reference, but each one to the reference from the bin that best suits it.
 It's the difference between manually matching each clip and letting the agent do the routing for you, and it accelerates a typical session enormously.